 A nonlinear black-box constraint has to be imposed to ensure that the parts building sequence (together with the parts rotation) provides a feasible building sequence, i.e., to insure that the building sequence does not provide any type of collision between the printer (head or table) and previously built parts.
-The constraint is thus imposed so that the model produces an optimal solution that leads to a building sequence that is in fact possible to be implemented, where NoCollision(r, x) is a function returning true if r and x do not leads to a collision.
+The constraint is thus imposed so that the model produces an optimal solution that leads to a building sequence that is in fact possible to be implemented, where $\texttt{NoCollision}(x,y,r^)$ is a function returning true if x,y, and r^ do not leads to a collision.
+This function is printer dependent, since it uses the selected parts rotations r^ (defined by y) to decide about a possible collision of the printer head with previous built parts, when building the remaining parts (defined by x).

-$$NoCollision(r, x) = true$$ (6)
+$$NoCollision(x, y, r^) = true$$ (6)